mohitpai/journey-optimizer.en/help/using/offers/offer-activities/simulation.md

     >[!NOTE]
     >
     >When copying the request or response payloads into your own code, make sure you replace {USER_TOKEN} and {API_KEY} with valid values.
+Learn how to retrieve these values in the [Adobe Experience Platform APIs](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-apis/api-authentication.html){target="_blank"} documentation.